Maitai River Flood Animations

 An effective long-term strategy to prepare Whakatū Nelson for the impacts of climate change requires unified action.
 That’s why it’s so important that we work with you, our community, in creating our strategy.
 We want to develop the best possible course of action for Whakatū Nelson: one that responds to, and builds on, our community’s values.

-Our aim is not to tell you what to do, but to help you understand and prepare for the changes Nelson is likely to experience.
-At the same time, we want to find out what’s important to you.
 Keeping our community’s values in mind will help us to identify the outcomes we all want, such as ensuring access to the beach for walking, and that new buildings are built on less risky ground.

 We’re following a process developed in the Netherlands and adopted by the Ministry for the Environment (MfE), called Dynamic Adaptive Pathways Planning (DAPP).
 The process involves assessing coastal flooding, coastal erosion hazards and flooding of the lower Maitai River and working with the community to develop and implement a long-term strategy to address these climate risks over time.